mohitdixit02/calendarapp/README.md

     <li>
         <h3>Backend: Django, Django Rest Framework</h3>
         <p>
            The Backend of the application is made using Django.
-The backend includes models for user and tasks and connected to the frontend using Django Rest Framework.
+The backend includes models for user and tasks, and connected to the frontend using Django Rest Framework.
 The backend provide
            <ol>
                 <li> APIs for user registration, events CRUD operations and fetching events data for different componenets.</li>
                 <li> platform to directly serve the frontend </li>